AUA Summit - What is Vaginal Agenesis?

 The symptoms of vaginal agenesis are related to a condition called "amenorrhea."
 Amenorrhea is the lack of menstrual period after puberty has started.

 Girls with amenorrhea because of vaginal agenesis can grow normally.
-However, they may experience the following:
+But, they may have the following:

 • "Painful amenorrhea."
 This condition happens to girls with a uterus.